sedol1339/files/abstracts.md

     - Propose orthonormal initialization
     - Faithful gradient propagation occurs in a special regime known as the edge of chaos

+Sutskever, I., Martens, J., Dahl, G. E., & Hinton, G. E. (2013).
+On the importance of initialization and momentum in deep learning.
+International Conference on Machine Learning.
+Retrieved from https://www.cs.toronto.edu/~gdahl/papers/momentumNesterovDeepLearning.pdf

 Uria, B., Murray, I., & Larochelle, H. (2013).
 A Deep and Tractable Density Estimator. arXiv, 1310.1757.
 Retrieved from https://arxiv.org/abs/1310.1757v2

 Wager, S., Wang, S., & Liang, P. (2013).
 Dropout Training as Adaptive Regularization. arXiv, 1307.1493.
 Retrieved from https://arxiv.org/abs/1307.1493v2

 Wang, S., & Manning, C. (2013).
 Fast dropout training.
 International Conference on Machine Learning.
 PMLR.
 Retrieved from https://proceedings.mlr.press/v28/wang13a.html

+    - Problem: dropout makes training much slower
+    - We consider an implied objective function of dropout and propose a method to speed up its optimization
+    - We show how to do fast dropout training for classification, regression, and DNNs
+    - Fast dropout often reaches the same validation set performance in a shorter time and in less iterations
+    - Beyond dropout, our technique is extended for types of noise and small image transformations

 ## 2014

 Bach, F. (2014).
 Breaking the Curse of Dimensionality with Convex Neural Networks. arXiv, 1412.8690.
 Retrieved from https://arxiv.org/abs/1412.8690v2

 Bahdanau, D., Cho, K., & Bengio, Y. (2014).
 Neural Machine Translation by Jointly Learning to Align and Translate. arXiv, 1409.0473.
 Retrieved from https://arxiv.org/abs/1409.0473v7

+    - We conjecture that the use of a fixed-length vector between encoder and decoder is a bottleneck for NMT
+    - We propose and attention mechanism: model automatically (soft-)searches for parts of a source sentence that are relevant to predicting a target word
+    - Analysis reveals that the (soft-)alignments found by the model agree well with our intuition

 Bengio, Y. (2014).
 How Auto-Encoders Could Provide Credit Assignment in Deep Networks via Target Propagation. arXiv, 1407.7906.
 Retrieved from https://arxiv.org/abs/1407.7906v3